-Created during the COVID-19 isolation period, this entire short film was produced from inception to completion by Christopher Kay with no crew or additional assistance.
+This entire short film based around a farcical pandemic was produced from inception to completion by Christopher Kay with no crew or additional assistance.

 In an abandoned warehouse, four career criminals lament over the finer details of the perfect heist.
 No detail has been overlooked, everyone has their job.
 One night of planning and one night to pull it off.
 What could go wrong?

 A multiple-award winning heist short all over the globe with a place in the Top 50 films for Tropfest 2016.